 - Coordinator & co-developer, http://www.jewish-heritage-europe.eu, a project of the Rothschild Foundation (Hanadiv) Europe; an online resource on Jewish heritage issues in 48 countries.
-In this role, lead organizer of the international conference Managing Jewish Immovable Heritage, Krakow, April 2013; Jewish Cemeteries, Vilnius, October 2015, Jewish Heritage Travel in the Digital Age, Venice October 2017
+In this role, lead or co-organizer of the international conferences Managing Jewish Immovable Heritage, Krakow, April 2013; Jewish Cemeteries, Vilnius, October 2015, Jewish Heritage Travel in the Digital Age, Venice October 2017

 - Arnold Distinguished Visiting Chair in Jewish Studies, College of Charleston, Spring semester, 2015